 Why beneficiary designations are important

-Beneficiary designations can provide a relatively easy way to transfer an account or insurance policy upon your death.
+Beneficiary designations can provide a relatively easy way to transfer an account or insurance benefit upon your death.
 However, if you’re not careful, missing or outdated beneficiary designations can easily cause your estate plan to go awry.